ldynia/workshop-containerized/readme.md

 # While our program is running execute `docker ps`
 user@machine:~/containerized-workshop$ docker ps
 CONTAINER ID        IMAGE                               COMMAND                  CREATED             STATUS              PORTS               NAMES db8b56d90a48        ldynia/conteneraized-workshop:1.0   "fsa-analyzer /app..."
-2 seconds ago       Up 1 second                             playground
+2 seconds ago       Up 1 second                             sharp_brown

 # After program prodiced output run `docker ps` again
 CONTAINER ID        IMAGE                               COMMAND                  CREATED             STATUS              PORTS               NAMES
 ```
-As you can see our *playground* container was visable for 5 seconds and disappeared right after our program ended.
+As you can see our *sharp_brown* container was visable for 5 seconds and disappeared right after our program ended.
 There is a way how to keep container up (running) and I will show you how to do it in **Program - Part II**

 ## Docker Hub
 Since we agree that our program is a "break throught" in scientific world we will share it.
 To share your image with the whole world, you have to push it to [dockerhub](https://hub.docker.com) (you need to have an account there).